A couple of days ago, the following from Franklin Graham came across my Twitter feed:

 Student 2: But I worked hard for what I own!
 No one has the right to tell me what to do with it!

 Aquinas: You’re assuming that you are more important than others, that the purpose of labor is your own enrichment and benefit rather than the community’s.

 Student 3: I’m more than happy to consider giving of my surplus to those in need—I’m not heartless, and I usually get a tax deduction when I do.
 But I’m not obligated to do it.

 Aquinas: According to the natural law, you are.

 Student 4: But what if the person in need is lazy?
 Or a drug addict?
 Or just a loser?
 What if she doesn’t deserve my help?

-BG: None of that matters.
+Aquinas: None of that matters.
 Why the person is in need is irrelevant.
 She is in need.
 You have the capacity to help her.
 End of story.

 Student 4: This is ridiculous!
 It’s naive, unrealistic, idealistic, and will never work.
 Where did you ever get such a dumb idea?

-In one very brief article, the big guy challenges our most basic capitalist assumptions—that my property belongs to me, that I may give of my surplus to those in need if I choose but am not obligated to do so, that before I help a person in need I want to know why that person is in need, and so on.
+In one very brief article, Aquinas challenges our most basic capitalist assumptions—that my property belongs to me, that I may give of my surplus to those in need if I choose but am not obligated to do so, that before I help a person in need I want to know why that person is in need, and so on.

 But of course Aquinas isn’t making a case for or against an economic system.
 He’s making a case for living out the directives of the gospel, directives given so often and so clearly that they can’t be missed.